 This point-and-click adventure game from 2017 was designed by Ron Gilbert and Gary Winnick.
 These two are legends who defined the genre in the 80s and 90s.
 They designed classics like ‘Maniac Mansion’ and ‘The Secret of Monkey Island’.

 Point-and-click adventure games have long been declared dead by the big game industry, despite indie titles of the genre generally selling well.

 So I am glad that this game was successfully funded on Kickstarter, as the charm and pixel-art of these kinds of games always gets me in a good mood.

 This particular game is filled with meta-jokes, references and clever puzzles, a welcome reprieve from the wast majority of action-focused games.

-This cyberpunk game is a mix between an action beat-em-up and a turn-based strategy game, as you can at any time pause the combat to plan out the actions of the main character, who will then quickly dispose of your foes before you regain control of her in real-time.
+This cyberpunk game is a mix between an action beat-em-up and a turn-based strategy game.
+You can at any time pause the combat to plan out the actions of the main character.
+She will then quickly dispose of your foes before you regain control of her in real-time.

-But the game is also a tragic love story between a woman with no voice and a man with no body, who’s consciousness now inhabits the titular Transistor, a giant electric sword.
+The game is also a tragic love story between a woman with no voice and a man with no body.
+The man’s consciousness now inhabits the titular Transistor, a giant electric sword.